structuredfeed/UK-AI-LEGISLATION-FEED/README.md

 - Provides metadata, summaries, and links only.
 - Is compatible with MIT / Apache-2.0 / CC-BY-4.0 downstream use.

-Users are resposible for verifying dwnstream reuse requirments of linked source material.
+Users are responsible for verifying dwnstream reuse requirments of linked source material.

 ## Repository License
 This repository is licensed under the MIT License.